P79N6A/server/conf/mail/HOWTO.md

 ideally cron (or a task-scheduler) does this automatically. after initial-setup jump right to [3](#3)

-## <a id=1.2></a>1.2 place messages on the filesystem
+## <a id=1.2></a>1.2 put messages on the filesystem

-location is not important as data is converted to RDF and written to a location derived from Message-ID. we like one directory per day -  our server has a shortcut to [today](http://m.whats-your.name/today)'s directory
+location isn't important as data is rewritten to a location derived from Message-ID. we like one directory per day

 example **.procmailrc**: